Las Vegas woman charged with mortgage fraud

 On Friday, the case docket online did not show an attorney for Benson or any upcoming hearings in Justice Court.

-Benson was arrested Wednesday alongside her husband – they were driving together when state and local police pulled them over – and booked into a Sonoma County jail.
-She has a scheduled court hearing Friday, Cloverdale police Chief Stephen Cramer said in a news release.
+Benson was arrested Wednesday alongside her husband — they were driving together when state and local police pulled them over — and booked into a Sonoma County jail.
+She has a scheduled court hearing Friday, Chief Stephen Cramer of the Cloverdale Police Department said in a news release.

 The California Highway Patrol arrested Thomas Benson, 56, for driving on a suspended license, Cramer said.